Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 Scheduling content ahead of time and in bulk is another way to stay organized when managing your social media strategy.
 Constantly posting on social media is a time-consuming task.
 Sometimes, you may find yourself caught up in doing other work that you forget to post that tweet or LinkedIn update on social media.
 It’s also extremely time-consuming when you are posting one post at a time, right when these posts need to go out.

-Scheduling content in bulk in advance allows you to allocate time towards other tasks.
+Scheduling content in bulk in advance allows you to allocate time toward other tasks.
 Luckily, there are many free and paid resources to help you achieve this.
 Some of the top tools to look into for scheduling content for social media include Hootsuite, Sprout Social, and Buffer.

 Know where to look for content.

 Knowing where to look for content is another way to maintain an organized social media strategy.
-There may be different publications that provide content that is relevant for your social media channels.
+There may be different publications that provide content that is relevant to your social media channels.
 There may also be other online resources that are up-to-date with the latest news, trends, and topics - creating separate folders and bookmarks to separate your business/brand’s original content from other content you share.

 Make use of paid tools and resources.